Trip Highlights

 - Meals Included: Breakfast, Lunch, Dinner

-Day 10: Depart yacht, Travel from Üçağız Village to the airport in Dalaman
+Day 11: Depart yacht in the morning and travel from Üçağız Village about 2.5 hours to the airport in Dalaman

-Day 11: Return Home or Extend Your Trip in Istanbul Cappadocia
+Day 12: Return Home or Extend Your Trip in Istanbul or visit Cappadocia

-Today you may take a taxi to the airport (about $15) for flights out or continue on an extension to Cappadocia.
+Today you may take a taxi to the airport (about $25-35) or the tram, for flights out.
+Or we highly recommend an extension to Cappadocia (see below).

 *Cappadocia Extension - If you only have time to visit one other region of Turkey, this is the one you should see.
 With a magical moonscape set beneath two ancient volcanoes, accented by cylindrical volcanic ash columns called "fairy chimneys" by the Turks, this area has a fascinating history.
 You'll visit underground towns carved over 1000 years ago, as well as monasteries and churches carved inside the ash columns and painted with frescoes dating to the 8th century.